Microsoft Power Platform

 Here is a brief description of each component of the Power Platform:

-Microsoft Flow is a service that enables users to create automated workflows between apps and services.
+Microsoft Power Automate is a service that enables users to create automated workflows between apps and services.
 Workflows can then be used to integrate and update data, synchronize files, get notifications, and more.
 The number of apps and services that work with Flow is constantly growing.
-Read more about Flow.
+Read more about Power Automate.